Fitness for Women Over 40: Why Eating More Calories Can Help You Build the Hourglass Figure You Want

 6. Home Workout Equipment That Makes Life Easier

 Creating a simple home workout setup can eliminate excuses.
+You don’t need a lot, just a few key basics.

 Helpful options include:

 Working out at home saves time, adds privacy, and makes consistency much easier—especially for busy moms.
+A one-time investment in some simple fitness equipment can also result in long term savings when compared to gym memberships that continue to add up over time.

 7. Don’t Be Afraid of Lifting Weights

 A common myth is that lifting weights will make women bulky.
-That’s simply not true.
+That’s simply just not true.

 When paired with proper nutrition, strength training helps create a lean, toned look.